 This add-on imports images and creates planes with them as textures.
-It automates the process of creating a plane, resizing it to fit the dimensions of the image, and adding a material and image texture to that plane.
-The name of the plane, material and texture is derived from the image name.
+It automates the process of creating a plane, resizing it to fit the dimensions of the image, and creating a material with the image texture to it.
+The name of the plane, material, and texture will be derived from the name of the image file.

-You can either import a single image, multiple images, or an image sequence/movie clip.
-Selecting a single image will create one plane, selecting multiple images will create as many planes as images selected, on top of each other or spaced.
-Selecting a movie clip, or an image sequence will create a single plane with an animation.
+You can import a single image, multiple images, or an image sequence/movie clip.
+If you choose a single image, it creates one plane; if you choose multiple images, it creates as many planes as the number of images you selected, either stacked on top of each other or spaced apart.
+Selecting a movie clip or an image sequence will create a single plane with an animation.

-You save the current settings of the import as an Operator Preset.
+You can save the current import settings as an Operator Preset.

 - Force Reload

-Reloads the image file into Blender if it is already added as an image data-block.
+Reload the image file if it already exists as an image data-block.

 - Animate Image Sequences

-Import sequentially numbers images as an animated image sequence instead of separate planes.
+Import sequentially numbered images as an animated image sequence instead of separate planes.
 They will be imported as a Clip texture on a single plane.
-The frame range will automatically be set but can be changed later.
+The frame range will be automatically set but can be changed later.

 - Setup Corner Pin